covit2019/analysis_codes/README.md

 In this step, the program estimates pair-copulas for each node in the neural network.
 Then, we consider Kendall's tau for each pair-copulas as the coefficient correlation.
 To estimate the copula, we use the noble C++ library [vinecopulib](https://github.com/vinecopulib/vinecopulib).

-Before running the program, you need to compile the source codes. which depend on Boost and Eigen.
+Before running the program, you need to compile the source codes which depends on Boost and Eigen.
 If you need more details, please read
 *4.CalculatePairCopulas/README.md*